ropensci/gigs/paper/paper.md

 In addition to the R package, a
 [Stata package](https://www.github.com/lshtm-gigs/gigs-stata/) and
-[SAS package](https://www.github.com/SASPAC/gigs/) are available for users of these statistical softwares.
+[SAS package](https://www.github.com/SASPAC/gigs/) are available for users of these statistical software.
 All versions of ``gigs`` are already in use by researchers at LSHTM, Harvard, the [Small Vulnerable Newborn Collaboration](https://www.thelancet.com/series/small-vulnerable-newborns) and an international collaboration investigating stillbirths.
 Thanks to its speed,